joiellantero/qr-generator/README.md

 # QR Generator

-An open-source QR generator with easy deployment on your own servers or hosts.
+An open-source QR generator with customization.
+The code utilizes the open-source [node-qrcode library](https://github.com/soldair/node-qrcode)